Skip to content

 The decision is not surprising.
 It is rather remarkable that LG offered software support for its last models for so long after exiting the smartphone race.
 Updates have always been a sore point in LG’s history—and one of the many reasons why customers turned away from the company.

 LG never firmly established itself in the smartphone market.
-Although it had a global market share of more than five percent in 2014 (source: Statista), ahead of HTC and Sony, growing competition from China—especially Xiaomi and Oppo—put increasing pressure on the company.
-Most recently, it claimed seven percent of the U.S. market in 2021 (source: Statista).
-By that time, however, the decision to exit the smartphone business had already been made.
+Although it had a global market share of more than five percent in 2014 (source: Statista), ahead of HTC and Sony, growing competition from China—especially Xiaomi and Oppo—put the company under increasing pressure.
+It last claimed seven percent of the U.S. market in 2021 (source: Statista).
+By that time, the decision to exit the smartphone business had already been made.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.